rajannpatel/ubuntupbx/README.md

 > [!IMPORTANT]
 > <img align="right" alt="Info Bubble" width="50" src="./images/icons8-info-100.png" />
 > #### Free security patches on open source software for 12 years
-> 1. [Attach a free or paid Ubuntu Pro token](https://ubuntu.com/server/docs/attach-your-ubuntu-pro-subscription) to your Ubuntu installation
-> 2. Install all open source software dependencies of FreePBX (including Asterisk) from official Ubuntu LTS repositories
+> 1. Install all open source software dependencies of FreePBX (including Asterisk) from official Ubuntu LTS repositories
-> Ubuntu Pro is available for free for personal use or commercial evaluation purposes, on up to 5 Ubuntu installations.
+> 2. Ubuntu Pro is available for free for personal use or commercial evaluation purposes, on up to 5 Ubuntu installations.

 2. Install **j2cli** to process the Jinja and create a valid YAML file